About

 We investigate how governments can make their documents and data collections more Findable, Accessible, Interoperable, and Reusable (FAIR), not just for humans, but also for machines.
 This work focuses on the supply side of open government data.

-WP2: Advanced Search for Open Government Data
+WP2: Advanced Information Retrieval for Open Government Data

 Demand side Passive Active